 534 Cleveland Ave.
 NW

-The 3D installation beside Arrowhead Vintage & Homemade Goods brings an unexpected element, along with a fun and novel experience.
+The 3D installation beside Arrowhead Vintage & Handmade Goods brings an unexpected element, along with a fun and novel experience.

 Artist, Jake Mensinger, uses 3D illustration skills earned at the Columbus College of Art and Design to create a three-dimensional artwork that is out of this world.